 Her research interests include development economics, health economics, and education.

-She is currently conducting research projects in Uganda, Lesotho, and Nigeria.
+She is currently conducting research projects in Uganda and India.

 Incentivizing Safer Sexual Behavior: Evidence from a Lottery Experiment on HIV Prevention, 2018, forthcoming American Economic Journal: Applied Economics.
 (Joint with Lucia Corno, Damien de Walque, and Jakob Svensson).